cs220s25/JJJTeamProject/README.md

 ## Setup

-The first step, for both local and ec2, is to use git to clone the repo to your own device.
-Once this has been completed, steps change depending on which way you prefer to deploy.
-You will also need to start a learner lab for either of these methods to work.
+The first step for either local deployment is to use git to clone the repo to your own device.
+A learner lab needs started for any of these methods to work.
+Once these steps have been completed, further setup changes depending on which way you prefer to deploy.

 ### For Local Deployment: